Community Leadership (Service Programme)

 - Community Leadership (such as serving in a local church)

 - Sports Coaching in the Community

 - Supporting our sister school in Ghana (Project Ghana)

-The programme is an optional part of your study here at The Nottingham Emmanuel Sixth Form.
-However there are some real benefits to signing up:
+The programme is an optional part of studying here at The Nottingham Emmanuel Sixth Form.
+However there are some real benefits to getting involved:

 - It helps you develop skills that will be invaluable to you when you leave Post 16, whether in University, training or employment.

 - Universities love to see evidence of wider activities and responsibilities that students have undertaken when in Post 16, in addition to your studies; this can be evidenced in your UCAS personal statement.

 - It will help you build your confidence and help you to get to know other members of the Post 16 community.

 Our Service Programme has received Lord-Lieutenant’s Award for Promoting Voluntary Service.
 The assessor was extremely impressed by the commitment and enthusiasm of our students and it was clear that they had gained much from their involvement.